 What is the Water Quality in Colton, California?

-Compared to other US cities over 50,000, Colton water quality ranks in the middle range for contamination excluding Lead.
+Compared to other US cities, Colton water quality ranks in the middle range for contamination excluding Lead.

 Most of their 23 contaminants have cancer-causing attributes.